 Moreover, insurance companies rarely comply with 58-3-33 which means you gave them access to your protected health information and received nothing in return.

 Another way to find out the insurance policy’s limits is to file for litigation.
 Unfortunately, some insurance companies will not provide policy limit information until a lawsuit is filed and formal discovery is requested.
 Litigation may seem a drastic step to find out this information, but if the insurance will not tell you the policy limits there are bound to be other issues to litigate in the case.

-The Bishop Law Firm represents NC Car Accident Injury victims in Raleigh, NC and surrounding areas.
+We represent car accident victims in Raleigh, Cary, Fayetteville, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 By involving an attorney, we may request the insurance company disclose their policy limits and resort to litigation if necessary.
 If you have questions about your NC Car Accident Injury case, please call us today or start your free case review now!